mooshu1x2/goodgames/goodgames/README.md

     this command.

     Default is False.
-None of the user reviews or critic reviews for games will be analyzed by Cloud Natural Language API.
+None of the user reviews or critic reviews for games will be analyzed by [Cloud Natural Language API].

     ```bash
     export ENABLE_CLOUD=True